ShengxiLi/rcf_gan/README.md

 # RCF-GAN
 This code is for the implementation of RCF-GAN proposed in the paper "[Reciprocal Adversarial Learning via Characteristic Functions](https://arxiv.org/abs/2006.08413)" that has been accepted as Spotlight in NeurIPS 2020.
+This repo is a simple implementation on the RCF-GAN, for the ease of understanding basics.
+We also provide an advanced implementation upon the BigGAN architecture at https://github.com/ShengxiLi/bigrcf_gan.
+A further application in the graph link prediction task can be found here https://github.com/ShengxiLi/grcf.

 RCF-GAN, with a reciprocal theorey, intrinsically combines an auto-encoder and GAN by only two neat modules, together with a simple yet stable training strategy: